Aids and modifications

 Hearing providers

-Fees for hearing aid providers and medical practitioners are set out in the relevant Fees Orders.
-The Fees Order specifies how much can be charged, any service restrictions and what codes providers are to use.
+Fees for hearing aid providers and medical practitioners are set out in the relevant Fees and practice requirements and Fees Orders on the SIRA website.
+Fees and practice requirements and Fees Orders specify how much can be charged, any service restrictions and what codes providers are to use.

 No fees are payable for cancellation or non-attendances.
 Pre-payment of fees for reports or services is not permitted.